Error-331/code_tests/docs/bible/links.md

 Joyous Mercies - September 2 (Every act of mercy extended to you is a pool of God's pleasure you can freely drink from; Meditate on the Lord's practical goodness in your life);

+Give Thanks - September 3 (Offer the Lord your gratitude not for what seems spiritual but for what feels true; Scripture says God loves a cheerful giver, and this is true of our gratitude and thanks too);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;